 As a beginner to bouldering, it’s important to understand the difficulty ratings.
 V0-V2 problems are a good place to start, and difficulty goes all the way up to V14.
 V14…that’s definitely not in my future – ever! 🙂

 The following is our list of the best beginner bouldering areas near Denver.

-Top 5 Beginner Bouldering Areas Near Denver (From North to South)
+Top 5 Beginner Bouldering Areas Near Denver (Outdoor locations from North to South)

 1. Carter Lake (Berthoud/Loveland, CO)

 Carter Lake is a finger-friendly outdoor sandstone bouldering area with mostly moderate climbs and a few decent spots for beginners.
 Some of the landings can get a little dicey.
 Mars Wall is the first lower wall when entering from north on the Fawn Hollow Trail.
 It has a number of V2 routes you can tackle.
 There are another couple of V0s at the Doughboy Boulder.
 The Flaky Hooker (V1) is one of our favorite problems in the area.

 How to get there: Bouldering is located about an hour away from downtown Denver to the north.
 Follow I-25 north to CO-56.
 Take exit 250 for CO-56 and head toward Berthoud.
 Continue onto CR 8 through Berthoud.
 Continue north onto CR 23.
 Turn left onto CR 8e.
 Turn right onto S CR 31.
 There is a nice parking area on the right side when the road gets close to the lake.
 Park here, cross the road, and then you’ll see the boulder to the south all along the shoreline.

 Sanitas’s bouldering is great for beginners.
 It has a number of easy problems and good landings.
 Most problems face to the west (so it’s great for afternoon in the winter and morning in the summer).
 Mount Sanitas has a lot of V0 to V5 problems.